awsdocs/aws-greengrass-developer-guide/doc_source/security-best-practices.md

 Follow the principle of least privilege by using the minimum set of permissions in IAM roles\.
 Limit the use of the `*` wildcard for the `Action` and `Resource` properties in your IAM policies\.
 Instead, declare a finite set of actions and resources when possible\.
 For more information about least privilege and other policy best practices, see [Policy best practices](security_iam_id-based-policy-examples.md#security_iam_service-with-iam-policy-best-practices)\.

-The least privilege best practice also applies to AWS IoT policies you attach to your Greengrass core and connected devices\.
+The least privilege best practice also applies to AWS IoT policies you attach to your Greengrass core and client devices\.

 ## Don't hardcode credentials in Lambda functions<a name="no-hardcoded-credentials"></a>